comfortblanket/mtg_card_copies/README.md

 - Second value in row is assumed to be the card name
 - Other values are ignored

-Currently only works on EDHREC and TCGPlayer.
+Currently only works on EDHREC, TCGPlayer, and Scryfall.
 Quantities displayed are based solely on the number of cards you have with that NAME.
 If they are all different versions, that is not taken into account.
 Each image with that card name will be labeled with the total number.

 ## Setup - Firefox